Overdose Awareness Day 2021

 Originally conceived as a series of pop-up performances across the country, the project has had to adapt over the last 18 months due to the impact of the coronavirus.
 Overcoming this adversity, and ensuring that Covid guidance is adhered to, the organisations participating in ‘Overdose Awareness Day Live’ have created a powerful and moving film that is sure to reach the hearts of anyone tuning in on 31st August 2021.

 ‘Overdose is something which has affected many of the people we work with, either directly or indirectly.
 It was really moving to see our participants getting involved so fully.’
-Shelley Wagon, Head of Creative Provision, The Men’s Room
+Shelley Wagon, Head of Creative Provision, Our Room

 ‘I enjoyed working with the group – a friend of mine had overdosed and I couldn’t save them.
 At first it felt too painful…but then it was good to talk about it and be able to do the performance to express how I felt.
 Thank you for letting me be involved!’
 Stephen, Participant